hendrikdutoit/SQLAlchemyExample/README.rst

 ==========
 Developing
 ==========
+    The setup and installation is for Windows.
+Feel free to add contribute to get it running on Linux as well.

 This project uses ``black`` to format code and ``flake8`` for linting.
 We also support ``pre-commit`` to ensure these have been run.
 To configure your local environment please install these development dependencies and set up the commit hooks.